-If additional capital were raised through the sale of equity or convertible debt securities, including pursuant to our committed equity line financing facility, the issuance of such securities would result in additional dilution to our existing stockholders.
+If additional capital were raised through the sale of equity or convertible debt securities, the issuance of such securities would result in additional dilution to our existing stockholders.
 If we fail to raise a significant amount of capital, we may need to significantly curtail operations or cease operations in the near future.
-Any sale of our common stock or issuance of rights to acquire our common stock below \$0.025287 per share (as may be further adjusted) will trigger a significant dilution due to the anti-dilution protection provisions in certain of our outstanding warrants and debt instruments.
+Any sale of our common stock or issuance of rights to acquire our common stock below \$0.025287 per share (as may be further adjusted) will trigger a significant dilution due to the anti-dilution protection provisions in certain of our outstanding warrants and debt instrument s.